Mârouf, savetier du Caire

-Mârouf, savetier du Caire (Marouf, Cobbler of Cairo) is an opéra comique by the French composer Henri Rabaud.
+Mârouf, savetier du Caire (Marouf, Cobbler of Cairo) is an opéra comique in five acts by the French composer Henri Rabaud.
 The libretto, by Lucien Nepoty, is based on a tale from the Arabian Nights.
 Mârouf was first performed at the Opéra-Comique, Paris, on 15 May 1914.
 The premiere was a great success and Mârouf became Rabaud's most popular opera.
 The score makes great use of oriental colour.

+Performance history

-The United States premiere of the opera was given at the Metropolitan Opera on December 19, 1917, with Giuseppe De Luca in the title role, Frances Alda as Princess Saamcheddine, and Pierre Monteux conducting.
-The Viennese premiere was at the Vienna State Opera on 24 January 1929, with Josef Kalenberg and Margit Angerer ("who received the most applause"), and Franz Schalk conducting.
+The Western Hemisphere premiere of Mârouf was given at the Teatro Colón in Buenos Aires on 24 July 1917, with Armand Crabbé as Mârouf, Ninon Vallin as Saamcheddine, and Marcel Journet as the Sultan, conducted by Gino Marinuzzi.
+The United States premiere was given at the Metropolitan Opera on 19 December 1917, with Giuseppe De Luca in the title role, Frances Alda as Princess Saamcheddine, and Pierre Monteux conducting; as there is no big aria for the soprano lead, Alda (wife of the Met's director Giulio Gatti-Casazza), protested, but with Monteux's help Rabaud was persuaded to develop a melodic fragment into an aria for her, "averting further strife" with the singer.
+The Viennese premiere was at the Vienna State Opera on 24 January 1929, with Josef Kalenberg and Margit Angerer ("who received the most applause") and Franz Schalk conducting.